mmborres/fluffily/README.md

 ### Technologies ###

-This web application uses mainly Ruby on Rails with PostgreSQL as storage.
+This web application uses mainly Ruby on Rails with PostgreSQL as database.
 Of course, HTML, CSS and Javascript.
-Yeah!

   * Front-end uses HTML utilising Google Fonts and web-sourced images
-  * Styling and animations through CSS and Javacript
+  * Styling and animations through CSS and Javascript
   * Ruby on Rails: Logic/Back-end in Models and pre-display processing through Controllers
      * Utilised various Rails CRUD and direct SQL calls
      * Custom Form Helpers
+     * (I did various kinds of calls, or approaches.
+Point is to use different Rails calls as practice.
+Direct SQL calls since it's cool to use vanilla SQL?
+Nah, it's more of a refresher for me, and I am enjoying it.)
-  * Javascript + Windows LocalStorage used in Notifications
+  * Javascript + Windows LocalStorage used in Notifications, as a way of storing a session value in JS.
-  * Implemented the Drag and Drop API [Dragula](https://bevacqua.github.io/dragula/) as an alternative route to finding a match
+  * Implemented the Drag and Drop API [Dragula](https://bevacqua.github.io/dragula/) as an alternative route to finding a match.
+I did override the options.accepts method according to what my app needs.
+Dragula documentation is informative enough to get you going.
+Highly-recommended!
   * Gems: Execute_Sql, LolCommits, and Spicy-Proton
   * Used Spicy-Proton gem to spice up random messages in the Messenger